mbodm/WinGetDotNet/README.md

 ### Quick overview

-Here are some elements, to give a quick overview on how it looks like, for a first impression:
+Here are some excerpts, to give a quick overview on how it looks like, for a first impression:

 - Property to verify if _WinGet_ is installed:
     ```csharp